zialo1/askromeo/README.md

 ## What it is

-Prompt Interfact for Large Language Model.
+Prompt Interface for Large Language Model.
 The model is trained on Shakespeares language.
 The user can enter words that are rephrased and processed as if they were question in a Shakespeare Text.
 The LLM inventes words and sentences to this question or prompt.

 No responsability for the output is assumed.